The laws of Bal Tashchis:

 See Likkutei Sichos 18/465 that from this wording of Admur we learn that the two forms of destruction carry the same Halachic rulings.

-See Shivim Temarim 53 for explanation based on Admur ibid why one receives merely Rabbinical lashes, although it remains Biblically forbidden.
+See Shivim Temarim 53 for explanation based on Admur ibid why one receives merely Rabbinical lashes, even though it remains Biblically forbidden.

-Admur ibid; Gilyon Maharsha Y.D.
+Admur ibid; Bava Kama ibid; Gilyon Maharsha Y.D.
 116; Rambam Sefer Hamitzvos ibid; Tosafus Bava Metzia 32b; See Shivim Temarim 53

 Admur ibid; Noda Beyehuda Tinyana Y.D.
 10 “Possibly is forbidden even if Hefker”

-Other opinions: Some Poskim rule the prohibition of Baal Tashchis does not apply by a Hefker item.
-[Possible way of learning Rosh on Midos ibid, and so learns: Veheishiv Moshe Y.D.
+Other opinions: Some Poskim rule the prohibition of Bal Tashchis does not apply by a Hefker item.
+[Possible way of learning Rosh on Midos 1:2, and so learns: Veheishiv Moshe Y.D.
 57; Divrei Hamagia in Mishneh Lemelech on Rambam ibid; Noda Beyehuda Tinyana Y.D.
 10]

 Admur ibid; Semak 175; Chinuch 529; See Shivim Temarim 53; Likkutei Sichos 18/465

 Other opinions: Some Poskim rule it is permitted to destroy an item for the sake of showing anger and instilling fear into one’s household.
 [Simple implication of Shabbos 105b and Rishonim who rule like this Gemara; Hagahos Maimanis Melachim 6; Tiferes Yisrael Midos 1/2; Ezras Kohanim Midos ibid; Devar Avraham 2/176; Kitzur SHU”A 190]